 Ahoy there!
 This painting celebrates the poetry of the shipping forecast, a great British institution.
 As well as prints, available right here, I also have greetings cards, coasters, tea towels, and jigsaw puzzles of this award-winning painting!

-High quality print of an original painting on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
-Comes to you rolled in a sturdy postal tube.
-Prices included P&P to UK addresses.
+High quality signed print, size A2 (420 x 594mm) of an original painting on 200gsm archival quality paper, printed with UV stable inks and signed by the artist.
+Comes to you wrapped and rolled in a sturdy postal pack.
+Price includes P&P to UK addresses.

-Greetings cardsA pack of three greetings cards of my painting Attention all shipping of the sea areas mentioned in the shipping forecast.£6.50
+Quickview Gifts & cards, Greetings cardsGreetings cards of my painting "Attention all shipping" of the sea areas mentioned in the shipping forecast.£3.00 – £13.50

-Attention All Shipping is a painting of the shipping forecast that combines my interest (some might say obsession) with maps, typography, nature and history.
-The idea came suddenly… it would be a rhapsody in blue and green that celebrates the factual beauty and stark poetry of the forecast.
+My painted map of the shipping forecast – Attention All Shipping – combines my interest (some might say obsession) with maps, typography, nature and history.
+I had the idea suddenly.
+I would make a rhapsody in blue and green, that celebrates the factual beauty and stark poetry of the forecast.